sparsick/ansible-talk/README.md

 ```
 3. Call `ansible-playbook -i inventories/test -u vagrant deploy-demo.yml `
 4. Cal URL http://192.168.33.10:8080/demo/

+#### Run Ad-hoc Command Sample

+Sample for the Ad-hoc command to stop the tomcat service: `ansible -i inventories/test -u vagrant -m command -a "service tomcat stop"`

+Sample for the Ad-hoc command to start the tomcat service: `ansible -i inventories/test -u vagrant -m command -a "service tomcat start"`

 ### Run Ansible vs Puppet Samples
 The comparision shows how a script for a node.js installation looks in Ansible and in Puppet.